risporce/Supercell-jailbreak/README.md

 # Supercell-jailbreak
 ## Notes: ##

-I will add more Supercell games ipa with this jailbreak check disabled in the future
+I will add more Supercell games ipa with jailbreak check disabled in the future

 I recommend you install this ipa using Filza and Appsync Unified, sideloading it could cause a login failed error